Biochemistry Major (BS)

 During your research process, you’ll collaborate with faculty and students from institutions around the country, publish your research in academic journals, and present your work at local, regional, and national conferences.

 Going to Hamline is the best choice I've made.
 It's helped me prosper.
 I've always wanted to be in the medical field, but my research and work study experience have sparked my path out of medicine and into industry."

-Internships for biochemistry students
+Paid internships for biochemistry students

 We make sure you leave Hamline with work experience in the field of biochemistry on your resume.
-The opportunities are boundless: Whether you're exploring a career in biotechnology, medicine, clinical research, or other fields, we have internship opportunities for you.
+The opportunities are boundless: Whether you're exploring a career in biotechnology, medicine, clinical research, or other fields, we have paid internship opportunities for you.

 Examples of past biochemistry student internships include:

 - Wholesale Produce Supply, quality assurance technician